hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/05-deploy-services-in-eks-dev/assignment.md

 kubectl get pods
 ```

+**NOTE:** Unlike the *prod* environment, this cluster supports communication with services outside of EKS using a Consul Mesh Gateway, show in the `Infrastructure Overview` diagram.
+Mesh Gateways support cross-cluster communication in addition to navigating around challenges like overlapping IP Address ranges.

+2) Install the HashiCups Dev services
+===

-Once the EKS cluster has been bootstrapped into HCP Consul install the services.
+Once the EKS cluster has been bootstrapped into HCP Consul (the previous step) you can install the services.
+To do so, execute the following command:

 ```sh
 kubectl apply -f /root/terraform/tf-deploy-eks-services-dev/modules/k8s-demo-app/services/
 ```

+You can review the services in the following directort `./modules/k8s-demo-app/services/`.

+3) Verify the installation
+===

 Everything should be deployed and starting up.
 Give it a minute and then try to access Hashicups at the ingress gateway url.
 Note the newer interface in the dev environmemt.
 ```